-BA340 Personal Investing and Portfolio Management - 4.5 Credit Hours
+BA340 Personal Investing and Portfolio Management - 4.5 Credit Hours (55 contact hours)

-In the midst of today's shifting financial environment and fast-paced, changing lives, it's more important than ever before that students gain a solid foundation in personal financial planning.
+In the midst of today's shifting financial environment and fast-paced, changing lives, it's more important than ever before that student gain a solid foundation in personal financial planning.
 This course provides students with the tools, techniques, and understanding they need to define and achieve their financial goals.
 The course emphasizes the importance of learning to use today's most critical financial tools and technology, including financial planning software.

-BA404 Microeconomics - 4.5 Credit Hours
+BA404 Microeconomics - 4.5 Credit Hours (55 contact hours)